 Did you talk with your advisor this semester?
 That’s a point toward Planning & Self-Assessment.

 Have you taken a service-learning class or completed an internship?
 Those count toward the High-Impact Learning Milestone.

-Many students have completed considerable number of their points at the start of the program and find that simply by completing their majors and being active in the UCF community many more of the points can be completed along the way.
+Many students have completed a considerable number of their points at the start of the program and find that many more of the points can be earned along the way simply by completing their majors and being active in the UCF community.

-By the time students complete all the activities in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!
+By the time students complete all the points in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!

 Student Profile: Sean

 ePortfolio: Putting the Pieces Together